 The Crooked Shore

-The eighth Lake District Mystery, The Crooked Shore, was published in the UK in July and received lovely reviews in The Times and elsewhere in the press as well as the blogosphere.
-A US edition is due to appear next year, but there will be something different about it…
+The paperback edition of the eighth Lake District Mystery, The Crooked Shore, is published in the UK in February.
+The novel received lovely reviews in The Times and elsewhere in the press as well as the blogosphere.
+The US edition is due to appear in summer 2022, but there will be something different about it…

 Howdunit and Crafting Crime